sara-nl/spiderdocs/source/Pages/gpu_on_spider.rst

 Running jupyter notebooks
 =========================

 Many users prefer working in interactive notebooks during development of their models.
 Here an example is shown of running tensorflow in a jupyter notebook.
-There is also a more general section on jupyter notebooks :ref:`here <jupyter-notebook-section>`.
+There is also a more general section in this documentation on jupyter notebooks :ref:`here <jupyter-notebook-section>`.

 .. tip::
    Make sure you use the GPU version and not the CPU version of your software in the container.